matheusft/modelling_ml/README.md

 This project is in constant development.
 Hence, make sure you use the latest version and feel free to report any bugs.
-There is a **To do List** in the bottom of this page and suggestions are welcomed.
+There is a **To-do List** in the bottom of this page and suggestions are welcomed.

-If you want to get involve in this project, please, feel free to contribute by submitting your pull request.
+If you want to get involved in this project, please, feel free to contribute by submitting your pull request.

 #### Versions
-* 1.0 (Current)
+* 1.0 - Better done than Perfect (Current)

 #### For running Modelling ML
 1. Run [src/main.py](https://github.com/matheusft/modelling_ml/tree/master/src/main.py)